 Enter details in under 3 minutes

-Tesla Powerwalls cost $11,700 on average, but you may need more than one.
+Tesla Powerwalls cost homeowners $11,500 with installation through Tesla.
 See what you should budget for and how to save money on your solar battery.

 Key Takeaways

-Most homeowners only need one or two Powerwalls for energy storage, but require three or more to meet off-grid needs.
+• Most homeowners only need one or two Powerwalls for energy storage, but some require three or more to fully go off-grid.

 *Certified installers vary by region—we always recommend requesting multiple quotes.